mohammadelkhiat/alx-interview/0x00-pascal_triangle/README.md

 ### Mohammad Elkhiat
 I'm a software engineer with a passion for getting better coding skills
 ---
-This Directory is about Pascal Triangle and how to impement it using python
+This Directory is about Pascal Triangle and how to make it using python
 ---
 0. Pascal's Triangle	[mandatory]

 Create a function def pascal_triangle(n): that returns a list of lists of integers representing the Pascal’s triangle of n:

 Returns an empty list if n <= 0